-A non-healthcare, non-critical employee who develops a fever within three days after receiving a vaccination for COVID-19 may not report to work other than telework unless:
+An employee who develops a fever within three days after receiving a vaccination for COVID-19 may not report to work other than telework unless:

 - a.
 The fever lasted less than 24 hours, - b.
 The employee has been fever-free for the last 24 hours (without using fever-reducing medication), and - c.
 The employee has not had any of the other COVID-19 symptoms listed above.